Pyro Scene

 Relative Density Dissipation[0..100%]

-Here, a simple density emission was simulated on the upper half of a cylinder.
-All four images show the same frame of the simulation.
-The only difference is the change for Relative Density Dissipation.
-From left to right, the values 5%, 10%, 15% and 20% were used for this purpose.
-The value for Absolute Density Dissipation has been set to 0 here for clarity.
-It can be clearly seen how the percentage reduction in density preserves the soft fray of the cloud.
+Here, a simple Density emission was simulated on the upper half of a cylinder.
+All four images show the same point in time of the simulation.
+The only difference is in the change for Relative Density Dissipation.
+From left to right, the values 5%, 10%, 15% and 20% were used for this.
+The value for Absolute Density Dissipation was set to 0 here for clarification.
+It can be clearly seen how the soft fraying of the cloud is maintained by the percentage reduction in density.

 Absolute Density Dissipation[0.00..1000.00]

-Here, a simple density emission was simulated on the upper half of a cylinder.
-All images show the same frame of the simulation.
+Here, a simple Density emission was simulated on the upper half of a cylinder.
+All images show the same point in time of the simulation.
 The only difference is the change in Absolute Density Dissipation.
 From left to right, the values 0, 1, 2, 3 and 4 were used for this.
-The value for Relative Density Dissipation has been set to 0 here for clarity.
-It's clear that increasing Absolute Density Decrease results in a hard and high contrast clipping of the simulation.
+The value for Relative Density Dissipation was set to 0 here for clarification.
+It is clear that the increase in Absolute Density Dissipation leads to a hard and high-contrast clipping of the simulation.

 Density Smooth Factor[0..100%]

-As the values increase, the smoothing of the density values in the simulation increases accordingly.
-The differences between neighboring areas in terms of density will be attenuated.
-As a result, not only does the density display lose sharpness and detail, but the simulation as a whole can also change.
+As the values increase, the smoothing of the Density values in the simulation increases.
+The differences between neighboring areas in terms of Density are weakened.
+As a result, the representation of the Density not only loses sharpness and detail, but the simulation as a whole can also change.

-All images show the same simulation but with Density Smooth Factors increasing from left to right.
-It also becomes clear that not only the appearance of the simulation changes, but also that different simulation results are obtained due to the changes in the density distribution.
+All images show the same simulation, but with increasing values for Density smoothing from left to right.
+It is also clear that not only does the appearance of the simulation change, but that the changes to the Density distribution also lead to different simulation results.

-Only the areas with a density above this limit are taken into consideration in the simulation.
-Used sensibly, the simulation speed and the memory requirements can be improved without losing important details.
-In addition, values deliberately set higher can also lead to stylistically interesting results.
-You will also find similar thresholds for temperature and fuel.
+Only the areas with a Density above this Threshold value are taken into account in the simulation.
+Used sensibly, this setting can therefore improve the simulation speed and also the memory requirement without losing important details.
+In addition, deliberately higher values can also lead to stylistically interesting results.
+You will also find similar threshold values for Temperature and Fuel.

 Density Time Scale[0..10000%]

 This value is used as a multiplier for the simulation time.
-Values below 100% slow down the time used for the density calculation, values above 100% speed up the simulation time for the density (see also the image below).
+Values below 100% slow down the time used for the Density calculation, values above 100% speed up the simulation time for the Density (see also the following figure).

-All three images show the same simulation and the same simulation image.
-Only the value for Time Scale Density was varied.
+All three images show the same simulation and the same simulation frame.
+Only the value for Density Time Scale was varied.
 10% was used on the left, 100% in the middle and 1000% on the right.
-The temperature simulation is unchanged in all three images.
+The Temperature simulation is unchanged in all three images.

 Color

-The settings of this group refer exclusively to the color properties of the simulation.
-For example, decreases can also be used here to fade the colors assigned to the density over time or to influence the mixing of different colors.
+The settings in this group relate exclusively to the Color properties of the simulation.
+For example, decreases can also be used here to make the colors assigned to the Density fade over time or to influence the mixing of different colors.

 2025